-When you create a new IQ-Document the reference language for the document is specified.
+When you create a new IQ document the reference language for the document is specified.

 Through the Menu command Tools | Create a New Document Language other languages can be added to the reference language.
-APIS IQ-RM now knows that for each IQ-Object in addition to the reference language term, there can also be another term entered within the desired translation language.
+The IQ-Software now knows that for each IQ-Object in addition to the reference language term, there can also be another term entered within the desired translation language.

-APIS IQ-RM recognizes:
+APIS IQ-Software recognizes:

-- Whether there is already a term for the object in the translation language - Whether the term is current in the translation language - or, whether the reference language term is current
+• Whether there is already a term for the object in the translation language

+- Whether the term is current in the translation language - or, whether the reference language term is current

-If you choose to display a language other than the Reference Language, APIS IQ-RM shows the term in the translation language for each object, if there is a translation.
-If no translation is found, the term existing in the reference language is used.
+If you choose to display a language other than the reference language, the APIS IQ-Software shows the term in the translation language for each object, if there is a translation.
+If no translation is found, the term existing in the reference language will be used.
 The current language is shown within the Status Bar of each editor.
 The reference language of the document is characterised by a ">" placed in front, for example "> German".